-ADES partners with Central Arizona College (CAC) for the administering of the PCPP, a scholarship program for Early Childhood professionals.
+ADES partners with Central Arizona College (CAC) for the

+administering of the PCPP, a scholarship program for Early Childhood professionals.
 As part of the partnership, CAC collaborates with all Arizona community colleges, to identify opportunities to improve the educational pathways specific to early childhood education coursework.
 The goal is to develop educational pathways that are transferable across community college and university systems to support students pursuing early childhood certifications and degrees.

-childhood and school-age/youth-serving developmental services.
+[] iii.
+Other federal, state, local, and/or private agencies providing early childhood and school-age/youth-serving developmental services.
 Describe: